December 16 2022 | 12 Min Read

 Intermodal is just one potentially useful tool among many possible solutions.
 It may work for your business, but it’s smart to do your research and talk to a trusted 3PL before diving headlong into azure intermodal waters.

-Intermodal comes into play as a way to get granular about how you balance speed and reliability against cost.
+Intermodal logistics come into play as a way to get granular about balancing speed and reliability against cost.
 It’s an approach designed to deliver the best of many worlds.
-Here are a few scenarios where intermodal transport can be beneficial.Train with colored containers
+Here are a few scenarios where intermodal transport can be beneficial.

 • Intermodal helps you capitalize on flexibility: For example, let’s say your business model and product routinely afford you considerable delivery time flexibility.
 Intermodal can work in your favor here by giving you the option to choose slower, more time-variable shipment methods.

-When and where intermodal falls short
+When and where intermodal service falls short

-As we said up near the beginning of this blog, intermodal transport is the flavor of the month.
+As we said near the beginning of this blog, intermodal transport is the flavor of the month.
 As 2022 rapidly ticks down to 2023, many 3PLs and freight brokers are touting the approach as some kind of inherently superior solve-all approach.
 This isn’t accurate.
 Let’s look at a few scenarios where intermodal makes less sense.

 • Reliance on complex drayage: Depending on where you’re located and what you’re transporting, your intermodal freight operation may require complex drayage arrangements.
 For example, if you ship temperature-sensitive items, you may require a drayage service with specialized equipment and round-the-clock availability.
 Such services are exorbitantly priced and will rapidly erode the savings you might otherwise have realized using intermodal transport.
 For intermodal to work, your drayage needs to be over a short distance, uncomplicated, and in a geographical area where reliable drayage services operate.
-Learn more about IL2000’s drayage support here.Container loaded on rail

 • If you already have purchasing power: The purpose of intermodal is to find a competitive and efficient solution drawing from multiple shipping channels.
 The old rule still applies, however, that the best solution is a simple one.
 If the shipping market is in your favor — whether owing to supply and demand or having a regular, reliable high shipment volume — you have a lot of leverage up your sleeve to demand a value-for-money service from a stable of reliable conventional carriers.

 • If reliability is a critical factor: Intermodal transport may not be able to deliver the clockwork efficiency you require if you ship to clients with tight delivery requirements — for example, an e-commerce agent or an industry like automotive where production lines are heavily dependent on timely deliveries.
 If entire production lines depend on a shipment arriving on time, it’s usually best to simplify your supply chain, choose reliable suppliers, and build a strong relationship with them over time.
-A 3PL can help you achieve more reliability by auditing shipments, tracking arrivals, rapidly triaging shipment problems and seeking out ways to continuously improve your shipping process.
+A managed transportation provider can help you achieve more reliability by auditing shipments, tracking arrivals, rapidly triaging shipment problems and seeking out ways to continuously improve your shipping process.

 • If you lack access to intermodal expertise: Transitioning to intermodal isn’t as simple as adding and joining more dots to optimize your supply chain.
 Take weight calculation as one example: The optimal weight of an intermodal container shipment typically varies considerably from a conventional container shipment.
 Moreover, shipments move differently depending on the modes of transport you employ, so as you transition to intermodal, you may need to brace and pack your materials differently to avoid damage in transit.
-The point is, intermodal adds a high level of complexity to your supply chain.
-That’s why it’s important to work alongside a trusted 3PL adviser who can routinely perform granular audits of your shipments, set smart goals, and help you implement the required changes.
+The point is, that intermodal adds a high level of complexity to your supply chain.
+That’s why it’s important to work alongside a trusted supply chain adviser who can routinely perform granular audits of your shipments, set SMART goals, and help you implement the required changes.

-Get the ball rolling here.
+Get the shipment rolling here.

 Topics: Logistics Management, Pricing Strategy, Transportation Models, Freight Costs